jazzband/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``1.5``

-This option is only applicable if ``THUMBNAIL_DUMMY`` is set to true.
 This value sets an image ratio to all thumbnails that are not defined by width **and** height since we cannot determine from the file input (since we don't have that).